 - Federal tax return as an “individual” and your “combined income” exceeds $25,000.

 - Joint return, and you and your spouse have “combined income” of more than $32,000.

 If you are married and file a separate return, you probably will have to pay taxes on your benefits.

-See Retirement Benefits: Income Taxes and Your Social Security Benefits for more information.
+For more information go to the Income Taxes and Your Social Security Benefits page.